Maryland Public Information Act

 What information do I need to provide when requesting records?

 Identification of the record(s) desired is the responsibility of the requester.
 To provide the requester with the best possible service, the Department asks that the requester provide specific information concerning the record(s) of interest.
-To simplify the process, the requester may use the PIA Request Form.
+To simplify the process, the requester may use the MPIA Request Application (fillable).

 Can DPSCS write, generate or create reports and lists under the Public Information Act?